webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin prior to 2.670
+#### File Manager search results may include restricted directories

+- A Webmin user who is limited to two or more directories may see the listing of other directories when using the search function.
+Actual file contents and changes are still restricted though.
+Similarly, the file chooser may allow listing of directories with the same prefix as an allowed directory.

+  > Thanks to Wenhao Wu, Southeast University for finding these bugs.

 ### Webmin prior to 2.653
 #### Unprivileged users can perform privileged actions in multiple modules